-To obtain a final Survey score, (1) survey data are recoded, (2) aggregate responses for surveys are calculated, (3) climate perception score is calculated, and (4) the total survey domain is calculated.
+To obtain a final Survey score, (1) survey data are recoded (some items need to be reversed coded), (2) aggregate responses for surveys are calculated, (3) climate perception score is calculated, and (4) the total survey domain is calculated.

-The first two steps are to recode the data and compute the aggregate survey response for each survey (GSHS 2.0, GSPS, and GPS).
+The first two steps are to recode the data and compute the aggregate survey response for each survey (GSHS, GSPS, and GPS).
 The data are recoded in accordance with the table below.